-With cases of COVID-19 infecting over 3 million people across the World (at the time of writing), many countries are in lockdown.
+With cases of COVID-19 infecting over 3.5 million people globally (at the time of writing), much of the world is in lockdown.
 Outside of this lockdown, the need for transport and logistics operations is as critical as ever and in some cases, organisations are under even more pressure to ensure that supermarkets are stocked and that groceries and essential medicines can be delivered to people’s homes.

 Creating a Plan

 It’s essential to generate an effective plan to maximise fleet and driver efficiency.
 Our Planning & Optimisation solution is a web-based SaaS solution that enables planners to access their planning tool from home.
 Combining this with web conferencing tools enables the whole planning office to work remotely.

 The tool allows for manual changes, but also enables a team to re-spin a plan in the event of changes, such as a driver or drivers reporting in sick or being unavailable.

 The Microlise Planning & Optimisation tool can pre-allocate all vehicles and drivers meaning that during execution, transport operators need only adjust resources by exception.
 In-line with the Planning & Optimisation tools, the Microlise Journey Management solution is also entirely web-based, and can be used from home in exactly the same way, reducing the need to have transport staff present in the office.

 Journey Management provides a real-time view of the fleet vs the pan, showing which vehicles are running early, on-time or behind, as well as which jobs are complete or still pending.
 This visibility allows operators to be proactive in managing issues and the customer experience.

 Drivers can be logged onto a mobile device loaded with our SmartPOD app – part of our driver management and Proof of Delivery offering – automatically by entering their tacho card or through utilising a Driver ID mechanism such as a Dallas Key.
 Where neither of these are available, a simple password code can be provided.